UGC NET Study Materials for Paper 1 (eBook with MCQ) ⇒ BUY NOW

-Personal Values: Personal values mean the desires of individual whatever they are in the social relationship.
-Some of the personal values are excellence, honesty, self-confidence, self-motivation, punctuality, ambition, courage, creativity, imagination etc.
+Personal Values: Personal values mean the desires of individuals whatever they are in the social relationship.
+Some of the personal values are excellence, honesty, self-confidence, self-motivation, punctuality, ambition, courage, creativity, imagination, etc.

-Social Values: Individual cannot live in the world without having interaction with others.
-People want social values like love, affection, friendship, peer group, reference group, imparity, hospitality, courageous, service, justice, freedom, patience, forgiveness, coordination, sympathy, tolerance etc. Social values are more important for a healthy, good environment for every organization.
+Social Values: Individuals cannot live in the world without having interaction with others.
+People want social values like love, affection, friendship, peer group, reference group, imparity, hospitality, courage, service, justice, freedom, patience, forgiveness, coordination, sympathy, tolerance, etc. Social values are more important for a healthy, good environment for every organization.

 Universal Values: It is universal values that indicate the essence of the human condition.
 It is through Universal Values that we link ourselves with humanity and the cosmos.
 Universal Values can be experienced as life, joy, brotherhood, love, compassion, service, bliss, truth and eternity.

 Cultural Values: Cultural values are concerned with right and wrong, good and bad, customs and behaviour.
 Cultural values are reflected in language, ethics, social hierarchy, aesthetics, education, law, economics, philosophy and social institutions of every kind.

 After classifying values, we must be determining which of the above values are most meaningful.
 Universal values are at the top of the list.
 The others have their place but it is through Universal values that we experience a sense of oneness with the human race Universal values must be our foundation if we are to enjoy a rich, profound, fulfilling life.

 Value education is a process of teaching and learning about the ideals that society considers them to be important.
 Value education can take place in different forms, but the main aim of providing it to students in their educational institutions is to make them understand the importance of good values; use and reflect them in their behaviour and attitudes; and finally contribute to the society through their good responsibility and ethics.